 Appointed in May 2017, Director Gopal Khanna leads AHRQ's efforts to meet the Agency's mission of producing evidence to make health care safer, higher quality, more accessible, equitable, and affordable, and working within the U.S. Department of Health and Human Services and with other Federal, State, and local partners to make sure that the evidence is understood and used.

-Mr. Khanna possesses a wealth of public-sector experience in Federal and State governments and specializes in data-driven strategies to improve organizational performance.
-He comes to AHRQ from Illinois, where he was director of the FRAMEWORK Project that developed the vision for Illinois' Healthcare and Human Services Innovation Incubator.
-Mr. Khanna led a cross-functional team to design the build out of a secure data platform to provide a 360-degree view of each person and family who receives State services, facilitating efficient program management, strategic policymaking, and customer-centric services delivery.
-Lessons learned from the effort will be used to stand up additional innovative enterprise data management projects to support other State agencies.
+Mr. Khanna possesses a wealth of public-sector experience in Federal and State Government and specializes in data-driven strategies to improve organizational performance.
+He came to AHRQ from Illinois, where he was director of the FRAMEWORK Project that developed the vision for Illinois' Healthcare and Human Services Innovation Incubator (HHSi2), an initiative of Governor Bruce Rauner.
+Mr. Khanna led a cross-functional team to design the build out of a secure data platform to provide a 360-degree view of each person and family who receives state services.

-Mr. Khanna was also Minnesota's first chief information officer and served the second Bush Administration in senior policy positions including chief information officer and chief financial officer for the Peace Corps and chief financial officer of the Executive Office of the President's Office of Administration.
+Earlier, Mr. Khanna was a member of Minnesota Governor Tim Pawlenty's Cabinet and the State's first chief information officer.
+Prior to that, he served in the second Bush Administration in a number of senior policy positions, including chief information officer and chief financial officer for the Peace Corps, and chief financial officer of the Executive Office of the President's Office of Administration.

-Prior to his Government service, Mr. Khanna held executive positions in private-sector information technology, finance, operations, strategic planning, business development, consulting, and start-up ventures.
+Before Government service, Mr. Khanna held a variety of executive positions in the insurance industry.
+His private sector background also includes leadership positions in information technology, finance, operations, strategic planning, business development, consulting, and start-up ventures.

 Page originally created May 2017